 Don’t be intimidated by this equipment that can change your body from being in pain to a lot less pain and help improve your posture and muscle imbalances.

-When looking for an instructor, ask how many hours of training they have (it should be in the 100’s) and who they trained with.
+When looking for a Pilates instructor Houston, ask how many hours of training they have (it should be in the 100’s) and who they trained with.